Actions and Detail Panel

 Getting here and access

-From Mile End tube station, turn left and walk straight down the road passing underneath the bridge.
+From Mile End tube station, turn left and go straight down the road passing underneath the bridge.
 Shortly after the bridge, on the right hand-side of the road, you will see the large blue sign and entrance to QMUL.
 Arts One is the first building you come to and the Hitchcock Cinema is on the ground floor.
 The building and the cinema have disabled access, and you can find a full Access Guide here.